ruromero/dummy-managed-services/README.md

 It is possible to use an existing Keycloak for authentication and token propagation.

-Make sure you provide the necessary environment variables
+Use the following environment variables to set up authentication:

+* `quarkus.oidc.tenant-enabled`: If `false` the `SSO_*` environment variables will not be used and authentication will be disabled.
 * `SSO_URL`: Full URL for Keycloak. e.g. https://myexample.com/auth/realms/myrealm/
 * `SSO_CLIENT_ID`: Client name configured in Keycloak
 * `SSO_CLIENT_SECRET`: Client secret for the given name

 ## Supported services